Moving Forward Without Letting Go: How Flexible Manufacturing Advances the Mobility Revolution

 In such cases, an external manufacturing partner can offer valuable benefits.
 This partner either assumes the production of electric vehicles so as not to interfere with existing production, or it can continue the production of conventional vehicles with combustion engines if the manufacturer's own plant has already been converted to the production of electric vehicles.

-It is important to work with a manufacturing partner that is flexible enough to fulfil the requirements.
+It is important to work with a manufacturing partner that is flexible enough to fulfill the requirements.
 As a multi-OEM contract manufacturer, Magna in Graz has many years of experience and can integrate all powertrains, from ICE to PHEV to BEV, in one assembly line using innovative processes.

 But Magna in Graz not only offers customized solutions for the integration and production of different platforms in assembly, but also in the body shop and paint shop technologies as well as in the entire supply chain.